mirkoBastianini/Midi-Pedalboard-with-Arduino/README.md

 By the way, first of all follow this tutorial to prepare the environment and the board: <a href="https://github.com/rkistner/arcore">https://github.com/rkistner/arcore</a>.

-Now you should prepare four (or more if you want) switch and insert it in Arduino like the picture in <b>img/schematic.jpg</b>.
+Now you should prepare four (or more if you want) switches and insert them in Arduino like the picture in <b>img/schematic.jpg</b>.
 After doing that, download the sketch and upload it on the board.

+Finally open Amplitube, insert pedal that you want to control and click on the MIDI button.
+Now:

+1)